Mental health and self-harm (1/2)

 When you feel depressed, the desire to do the things you usually enjoy is diminished, along with your energy levels, motivation and enthusiasm.
 In conquering depression it's important to avoid sitting around indoors or staying in bed all day.
 You may end up neglecting your friends, schoolwork and other responsibilities.
 Avoiding daily life leaves you trapped in your negative thinking and low mood.
 It's not good for your body either, leaving you unfit and sluggish.

 Get some exercise.
-It's great for improving your mood and relieving anxiety, and it's good for your physical health too.
+It's great for improving your mood and relieving anxiety, as well as maintaining your physical health too.
 Even just going for a walk on your own will lift your spirits and clear your head.
-By getting off the sofa and doing something you are refusing to be a victim of your problems.
+By getting off the sofa and doing something, you are refusing to be a victim of your problems.
 The first step to making your life better may be as simply as taking a short trip round the block.

 Many people find creative pursuits, such as painting, writing, music making, graphic design, model building etc. very therapeutic.
 Being creative distracts you from your worries, stimulates the mind and inspires you to explore other interests.
 You may be surprised afterwards at how little you thought about your problems while you were busy.